xiphmont/adaptuque/README.md

 Perhaps Adaptec will be fine with all this; I'd love to be able to upload the extensive Ghidra files involved in writing these patches.
-But for now, that's a no-go.
+I'd love to make independent audit of these chages easy.
+But for now, that's all a no-go.

 # How do I use it?